What is bone cancer?

 How is bone cancer diagnosed?

-To diagnose bone cancer, a doctor will often first use X-rays to view images of the bones.
-Magnetic resonance imaging or MRI and CT scans provide more detailed images of the areas around the bones and are usually obtained before any treatment.
+To diagnose bone cancer, your healthcare provider will often first use X-rays to view images of your bones.
+Magnetic resonance imaging (MRI) and CT (computed tomography) scans provide more detailed images of the areas around the bones and are usually obtained before any treatment.

-To confirm the diagnosis, the doctor will do a biopsy, where a small piece of tissue is removed from the bone to be examined under a microscope.
+To confirm the diagnosis, your healthcare provider will perform a biopsy, where a small piece of tissue is removed from the bone to be examined under a microscope.
 A biopsy provides specific information about the cancer, including where it formed.
-Having this information helps doctors know which course of treatment will work best for the specific cancer.
+Having this information helps providers know which course of treatment will work best for the specific cancer.

 Management and Treatment

 Bone cancer treatment depends on the type of cancer, whether it has spread and if so, where.
 People with bone cancer often work with a team of healthcare providers to treat the condition.
 This group includes doctors who specialize in cancer (oncologists and radiation oncologists) and doctors who specialize in bones and joints (orthopaedic surgeons).

 Bone cancer treatment typically involves a combination of approaches.
 The type and duration of these treatments vary depending on several factors, including the type of bone cancer, the size of the tumor and whether it has spread to other parts of the body.
 The treatments most commonly used include:

 - Surgery: Your surgeon removes the tumor and some healthy tissue around it.
 They can also repair or rebuild affected bones with real or artificial bone grafts.
 Sometimes, an entire limb must be removed to treat cancer.
 In this case, an artificial limb (prosthetic) can be used.
 Sometimes repeat surgery is needed if all of the cancer cells were not removed the first time around.